mpawlowski/onetime-java/README.md

 ###Usage Example

-Add a dependency to the onetime-java-rest artifact.
+Add a maven dependency to the onetime-java-rest artifact.

     <dependency>
         <groupId>com.onetimesecret</groupId>